Skip to main content

 TRINITY CENTRE, S J H

 Dr. Connolly is Professor in Occupational Therapy.
 She has been a member of the Discipline in Trinity College for over 20 years.
 Prior to joining TCD she worked as an occupational therapist in London, Australia, Canada and Ireland mainly with individuals with chronic neurological and rheumatic diseases.
 She worked across many health care settings including acute care, rehabilitation and primary care settings.
 She holds a PhD in Higher Education Research from the University of Lancaster.
-Her current research focuses on prevention and management of chronic diseases including cancer survivorship.
+Her current research focuses on the prevention and management of chronic diseases including cancer survivorship.
 She has led multidisciplinary research teams in developing and testing occupational therapy interventions in the prevention and management of chronic diseases.
-Her current research is on social prescribing and how it can address social determinants of health and reduce health inequalities.
-She publishes frequently in top-ranking journals in her field, presents her research nationally and internationally, and has supervised 27 post-graduate students to completion (7 PhD and 20 MSc.)
+Her research also includes examining social prescribing and how it can address social determinants of health and reduce health inequalities.
+She publishes frequently in top-ranking journals in her field, presents her research nationally and internationally, and has supervised many post-graduate students (MSC and PhD) to completion.

 Identifying support needs of adolescents and young adult cancer survivors for successful return to education and/or work